 - Allow the food to ferment at room temperature.
 Fruits ferment in about 24 hours.
 Veggies usually ferment within 2-7 days.
 The longer they ferment, the sourer they will be.

 - You will see bubbles forming.
 This is a sign that fermentation is occurring.

 - Test the pickles: If it isn’t sour enough for your taste, then leave it to ferment more.

 - Put a lid on the jar and move it to the fridge

 Getting the Food to Stay Under the Brine

 The trickiest part of fermenting (at least for me) was getting the food to stay under the brine.
-Some people recommending boiling a rock to use a weight.
+Some people recommend boiling a rock to use a weight.

-Another popular recommend is to use a cabbage leaf which you press on the pickles.
+Another popular recommendation is to use a cabbage leaf, which you press on the pickles.
 The cabbage leaf also needs to stay under the brine.